 Renewable energies, on the other hand, are cheaper than natural gas, whose costs are more unstable.
 Electricity consumption grows thanks to the digital economy and the progress in electric mobility.
 Demand could still increase by 90% by 2040.
 Despite the benefits of electrification that reduces pollution, it is also urgent to “decarbonise” electricity production, to prevent harmful emissions and aggravate global climate conditions.

 We can conclude by saying that the future of natural gas is strongly threatened by examples of renewable energy sources that protect the planet.

 The 2018 World Energy Outlook of the International Energy Agency outlines three possible scenarios for the future of the energy system:

 On this proposal, the strategy to undertake will depend on the action of the Governments of the different Countries.
 In fact, each year more than 70% of the 2 thousand billion dollars of investments in energy supply comes from entities controlled by the States.
 The need, however, is to choose clean technologies to limit climate change.

 While the European Union wants to reach 20% in 2020 and 30% in 2030, today Europe and the United States no longer represent 40% of the energy demand.
 The Asian continent, in fact, is the one with the most energy demand in the world, and up to 2040 the demand is destined to rise globally by 25%.
 The choices and policies of governments will decide the world energy scenario and the future health status of the planet.
 Meanwhile, it may be interesting to know that Italy and Germany are the only European countries in the world top 5 for installed solar power.

-If you are interested in finding out more about the universe of renewable energy sources, read more about our JOurnal!
+If you are interested in finding out more about the future of renewable energy sources and software for environmental technologies, read our JOurnal!